-Finding 2021-003 - Lack of Internal Controls and Noncompliance Over the Disbursement Process
+Finding 2022-003 - Lack of Internal Controls and Noncompliance Over the Disbursement Process (Repeat Finding)

-Condition: Upon inquiry of Authority employees, observation of the disbursement process and a test of forty-five (45) disbursements, the following exceptions were noted:
+Condition: Upon inquiry of Authority employees, observation of the disbursement process and a test of forty-five (45) disbursements the following exceptions were noted:

-- Two (2) included sales tax totaling \$45. - Two (2) included a late fee totaling \$16. - Three (3) were not signed by the Director. - Four (4) did not have adequate supporting documentation attached. - Two (2) were not allowable expenses for the Authority. - One (1) was paid over the amount allowed by the Authority's policy for employee appreciation awards. - One (1) could not be located by the Authority.
+- Five (5) included sales tax totaling \$300.00. - Five (5) were not signed by the Director. - One (1) did not have adequate supporting documentation attached. - Two (2) were not allowable expenses for the Authority.

 Cause of Condition: Policies and procedures have not been designed and implemented ensure all disbursements adhere to the state statute regarding the exemption of sales tax in accordance with 68 O.S. § 1356 (1).
-Further, policies and procedures have not been implemented to ensure all disbursements are paid timely to avoid late fees, have purchase orders maintained, supported by adequate documentation and signed by the Director.
+Further, policies and procedures have not been implemented to ensure all disbursements have purchase orders maintained, supported by adequate documentation, and signed by the Director.